Understanding ATF Form 4: Current Wait Times, Requirements, and How to Avoid Delays

 ATF Modernization and 2026 Tax Update

-Effective January 1, 2026, under Public Law 119-21 (the One Big Beautiful Bill Act), the NFA transfer and making tax will be reduced to $0 for most items (excluding machine guns and destructive devices).
-Form 4 filing and background-check requirements will still remain in place.
+As of January 1, 2026, under Public Law 119-21 (the One Big Beautiful Bill Act), the NFA transfer and making tax has been reduced to $0 for most items (excluding machine guns and destructive devices).
+Form 4 filing and background-check requirements remain in place.

 Impact of the One Big Beautiful Bill Act

-Beginning January 2026, the NFA transfer tax will be $0 for silencers, short-barreled rifles, short-barreled shotguns, and Any Other Weapons (AOWs).
-Machine guns and destructive devices will still require a paid $200 tax.
+Since January 2026, the NFA transfer tax is $0 for silencers, short-barreled rifles, short-barreled shotguns, and Any Other Weapons (AOWs).
+Machine guns and destructive devices still require a paid $200 tax.

 Avoiding ATF Form 4 Delays and Common Mistakes